Pazarcık

-Pazarcık is a municipality and district of Kahramanmaraş Province, Turkey.
+Pazarcık (Bazarcix) is a municipality and district of Kahramanmaraş Province, Turkey.
 Its area is 1,253 km^{2}, and its population is 70,173 (2022).
 It is in the southeastern part of the province.
 The cement plant is a major source of greenhouse gas.
-The town includes Abdals of the Kara Hüseyinler tribe.
+The town is home to a large Alevi Kurdish population and also includes Abdals of the Kara Hüseyinler tribe.

 On 6 February 2023, a magnitude 7.8 earthquake struck Pazarcık.

 Composition

 There are 84 neighbourhoods in Pazarcık District: